How to grow a herb garden — make sure you do these 7 things

 Herbs thrive in sunlight and well-drained soil, so the first very important step to take when growing a herb garden is to find the best location.
 You also want to consider planting your herb garden within a short distance from your kitchen or home.
 This will make it easier when you want to pop out and fetch fresh herbs from your yard.
 Depending on the space you have available and how much sunlight and shade your yard gets, you can grow your herbs in the soil, in containers, or in pots.

 You can also grow your herb garden indoors.
 This option is best if you have a sunny windowsill you can place your herb garden on top of, so the herbs can thrive in the sunlight.
 You can also purchase a grow light to help your herbs grow, if you really want your herbs inside.
-It helps that they’re one of indoor plants that’ll make your home smell nicer.
+Here are 7 best herbs to grow on a windowsill, and it also helps that they can be one of the indoor plants that’ll make your home smell nicer.

 2. Pick your herbs